claudioperez/OpenSees-Upstream/doc/doc/OpenSeesCommands.md

 number for generation, and the number $n1$ is the starting node number.
 These are very often both equal to one(1), but that is not a requirement.
 The text string *element* defines which brick element is being used.
-The text string *elementArgs* is a list of data parameters for said element.
+The text string `elementArgs`{.cpp} is a list of data parameters for said element.
 This list may include, but is not limited to, a matTag number.